 Kabir Singh Box Office Day 3 Collection: Shahid Kapoor On Cloud Nine

 Shahid Kapoor is currently in one happy space as his latest release, Kabir Singh has taken the box office by storm.
-The film collected Rs 42 crore in two days of its release and reports suggest the film would have easily earned between Rs 24-26 crore on its third day i.e., Sunday.
+The film collected Rs 42 crore in two days of its release and on its third day, the film earned Rs 28 crore, making a total collection of Rs 70 crore.

 Shahrukh Khan Is NOT Over Zero Failure Yet; Refuses To Sign Any Film

-Going by the Kabir Singh rage, it is quite responsible that film will easily reach the Rs.
+Going by the Kabir Singh rage, the film will easily reach the Rs.
 100 cr mark by the end of its first week.
 And if it happens, Kabir Singh will be Shahid's first solo Rs.
 100 cr grosser.

 On a related note, amid all the craze, the film is also receiving flak from many movie-goers for glorifying toxic masculinity.